 He has formerly been the Director of Infection Prevention (4 years), Infection Control Doctor (8 years), Clinical Director of Pathology (6 years) at LTHT and Head of Microbiology (15 years).

-Professor Wilcox heads a Healthcare Associated Infection research team at the University of Leeds (http://medhealth.leeds.ac.uk/hcai), comprising around 30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
+Professor Wilcox heads a Healthcare Associated Infection research team at the University of Leeds (http://medhealth.leeds.ac.uk/hcai), comprising ∼30 doctors, scientists and nurses; projects include multiple aspects of Clostridium difficile infection, diagnostics, antibiotic resistance and the gut microbiome, staphylococcal infection, and the clinical development of new antimicrobial agents.
 He has a track record of translational research, including providing the basis of clinical advice to the NHS.
-He has been the Principal/UK Investigator for 15 clinical trials of new anti-infective drugs, 1999–2018, has carried out multiple NIHR portfolio studies on healthcare associated infection topics, and is currently supplying central laboratory services for several clinical trials of antimicrobial agents.
-He has authored >470 papers and published a number of books and chapters.
+He has been the Principal/UK Investigator for 15 clinical trials of new anti-infective drugs, 1999–2019, has carried out multiple NIHR portfolio studies on healthcare associated infection topics, and is currently supplying central laboratory services for several clinical trials of antimicrobial agents.
+He has authored >510 papers and published a number of books and chapters.
 He is co-editor of Antimicrobial Chemotherapy (5th/6th/7th Eds, 2007/12/15).

 Eamonn M.M.
 Quigley

 Eamonn M.M.
 Quigley is Chief of Gastroenterology and Hepatology at Houston Methodist Hospital in Houston, Texas, USA, Professor of Medicine at Weill Cornell Medical College and David M Underwood Chair of Medicine in Digestive Disorders.
-A graduate of University College Cork, Ireland, Dr Quigley trained in internal medicine in Glasgow and Manchester, and in gastroenterology in Glasgow, the Mayo Clinic, USA, Rochester, Minnesota and Manchester.
+A graduate of University College Cork, Ireland, Dr Quigley trained in internal medicine in Glasgow and Manchester, and in gastroenterology in Glasgow, the Mayo Clinic, Rochester, Minnesota, USA, and Manchester.
 In 1986, he joined the faculty at the University of Nebraska Medical Center in Omaha, Nebraska, USA, where he ultimately served as Chief of Gastroenterology and Hepatology.
 Returning to Cork in 1998, he served as Dean of the Medical School at UCC for 7 years and was a principal investigator at its Alimentary Pharmabiotic Center from its inception.
 He served as president of both the American College of Gastroenterology and the World Gastroenterology Organization and is a past editor-in-chief of the American Journal of Gastroenterology.
-Clinical and research interests include irritable bowel syndrome, gastrointestinal motility and the role of the gut microbiota in health and in gastrointestinal and metabolic disorders.
+Clinical and research interests include irritable bowel syndrome, gastrointestinal motility and the role of the gut microbiota and probiotics in health and in gastrointestinal and metabolic disorders.